 Apart from this, various steps have also been taken by Management and the Board of Directors to transform the Company into a lean and dynamic organisation.
 With other measures which will be initiated in the coming months, we are confident that the Company will be poised to take advantage of any upturn in the timber market.

-The Board of Directors is cautiously optimistic that the Group will continue to improve its performance for the financial year ending 31 December 2019.
+The Board of Directors is cautiously optimistic that the Group will continue to improve its performance for the financial year ending 31 December 2021.

-I would like to express my heartfelt thanks to Management and staff for their continuous commitment and invaluable contribution to the Group, as well as my Board colleagues for their dedication, invaluable advice and undivided support over the past year.
+I would like to express my heartfelt thanks to the Management and staff for their continuous commitment and invaluable contribution to the Group, as well as my Board colleagues for their dedication, invaluable advice and undivided support over the past year.